Shop and Gallery

 Q21 Backstage: Cartoons as a popular yet underestimated genre receive support and promotion by the gallery, the shop, and publications of Komische Künste in the MuseumsQuartier Wien.

 Cartoons are art with a high entertainment value.
 They are graphic artworks with a punchline, not just drawn jokes.
 That’s what makes them so appealing: They move at the interface between art and illustration.
-This popular yet underestimated genre receives support and promotion by the gallery, the shop, and publications.

 Interview with Clemens Ettenauer: born 1986 in the countryside, in Vienna since 2007.
 After taking evening classes for his high school diploma, he started his training as a publishing assistant.
 In 2010, he founded Holzbaum Publishing House.

 I am a publisher, a bookseller, a gallerist and an event organiser.

 Since when have you been at Q21?

 Since 2012.
 But Komische Künste has existed since 2010.
 I became involved in 2012 and have been the manager ever since.